knative/community/elections/2023-TOC/election_desc.md

 The role of this election is to fill the one (1) seat due for election this year on the [Knative Technical Oversight Committee](https://github.com/knative/community/blob/master/TECH-OVERSIGHT-COMMITTEE.md).
 The elected member will serve a two (2) year term.

 This election will shape the future of Knative as a community and project.
-While WGs help shape the individual direction of the project, the TOC Charter covers the technical direction, health of the project and community as a whole.
+While working groups help shape the direction of individual subprojects, the TOC Charter covers the technical direction, health of the project and community as a whole.